On this page:

 If your fiancé is not Australian and you wish to live in Australia, you will need to lodge official copies of your overseas marriage certificate with the Department of Home Affairs

-Marriage certificate application [Fillable PDF 430kb] or apply online
+Marriage certificate application - PDF

 For enquiries about proof of divorce: